-Saturday AP PA headlines, Features, Sports, Scores & Skeds
+Saturday AP PA Headlines, Features, Sports, Scores & Skeds

 Sports, Scores & Skeds

-The Philadelphia Phillies play the Colorado Rockies in Colorado on Newsradio 1070 WKOK today at 7:35pm and tomorrow at 2:35pm.
-You can hear the game on 1070AM WKOK, while our normal programming (CBS News, CBS Sportsradio, and AccuWeather) continue on WKOK.com.
+SUNBURY — The Philadelphia Phillies play on Newsradio 1070 WKOK today at 6:35pm, and Sunday at 1pm.
+You can hear the Phillies on 1070AM WKOK, while our normal programming (CBS News, CBS Sportsradio, and AccuWeather) continue at WKOK.com.

-DENVER (AP) — The Rockies overcame an injury to starter Kyle Freeland in the 1st inning to beat the Phillies 4-3 on Friday night as Nolan Arenado homered to tie the game in the seventh inning and D.J.
-LeMahieu hit a go-ahead RBI single in the eighth.
-There was no immediate word from the Rockies on the nature of the injury to Freeland.
+CHARLOTTE, N.C.
+(AP) — Golfers will try to complete the second round of the PGA Championship this morning after a lengthy thunderstorm caused play to be halted by darkness at Quail Hollow.
+Kevin Kisner and Hideki Matsuyama share the clubhouse lead at 8-under, two strokes ahead of Jason Day.
+Kisner shot his second consecutive 67 and Matsuyama tied for the day’s best round with a 7-under 64.

-PITTSBURGH (AP) — Gregory Polanco hit a go-ahead, three-run homer into the Allegheny River during a six-run seventh inning, and the Pittsburgh Pirates rallied for a 10-6 victory over the San Diego Padres Friday night.
-With Pittsburgh trailing 6-4 and two men on, Polanco gave the Pirates their first lead by sending a pinch-hit drive 434 feet onto the riverwalk beyond the right-field wall and into the river.
+PHILADELPHIA (AP) — Amed Rosario’s first career homer broke a tie leading off the ninth inning, Yoenis Cespedes and Michael Conforto also went deep and the New York Mets beat the Philadelphia Phillies 7-6 last night.
+After Cesar Hernandez hit a tying, solo homer in the eighth off Jerry Blevins, Rosario connected off Phillies closer Hector Neris (4-5) to cap a three-hit night.

 Here are the scores from yesterday’s sports events: